mesaugat/tech-companies-in-nepal/README.md

 - [F1Soft International](http://f1soft.com/) | Hattisar, Kathmandu |  FinTech company providing services to more than 90% of the banks and financial institutions in the country

 ## G - I
+- [Goreto Software](http://goretosoftware.com/) | Mandala Complex, Pokhara | Goreto Software is the one stop solution for all your Software Development, Graphics Designing and Web Development problems
 - [Grepsr](https://www.grepsr.com/) | Naxal, Kathmandu | The simplest web scraping platform
 - [Growcept](https://growcept.com/) | Pulchowk, Lalitpur | Growcept is a tech products platform
 - [Gurkhatech](https://gurkhatech.com/) | New Baneshwor, Kathmandu | App & Web Development, Facebook Marketing Nepal